9 Email Metrics and KPIs You Should Track to Grow Your Business

 How to Improve

 • Verify Your Email List.
-If you send mass emails and want to decrease your email bounce rate, a good way to eliminate hard bounces is to use a tool like NeverBounce or Kickbox, which can check whether all emails are valid.
+If you send mass emails and want to decrease your email bounce rate, a good way to eliminate hard bounces is to use a tool like Hunter, NeverBounce or Kickbox, which can check whether all emails are valid.

 • Add a Double Opt-In.
 When getting people to sign up for your list, it’s a good idea to implement a double opt-in system to ensure that you don’t get fake or misspelled emails.